MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

 ### Associate store account with Intune

-Before you enable synchronization in Intune admin center, you must configure your store account to use Intune as a management tool:
+Before you enable synchronization in the Intune admin center, you must configure your store account to use Intune as a management tool:

 1. Ensure that you sign into the [Microsoft Store for Business](https://www.microsoft.com/business-store) using the same tenant account you use to sign into Intune.
 2. In the Business Store, choose **Manage**, select **Settings**, and choose **Distribute**.